Why Parents Must STOP Restricting Halloween Candy

 Parents, please do not restrict Halloween candy!
 Allow and normalize Halloween candy in order to promote moderation, help children learn self-regulation and form a positive relationship with food.
 The research shows that restricting or policing increases desire and consumption of the very foods you’re trying to restrict.

-Let’s all enjoy Halloween!
-Lift the negativity, fear mongering and candy worries.
+Let’s all enjoy some halloween candy!
+Lift the negativity, fear mongering and not-so-sweet worries.
 Trust that your child will eat when they are hungry and stop when they are full.
 Set the stage by offering regular nutritionally balanced meals, snacks as needed and treats kept out of view.
 When candy and treats are normalized and allowed, children have the freedom to listen to their bodies and enjoy their food.

 Now it’s your turn!
 How do you feel about policing Halloween candy?
 As a child, what did you experience?